xRiskLab/fastwoe/README.md

 The `WoePreprocessor` is a preprocessing step that reduces the cardinality of categorical features.
 It is used to handle high-cardinality categorical features.

 > [!WARNING]
 > High-cardinality features (>50 categories) can lead to overfitting and unreliable WOE estimates.
-Always use WoePreprocessor for such features.
+Always use WoePreprocessor for such features if you plan to use in downstream tasks.

 #### Parameters
 - `max_categories` (int): Maximum categories to keep per feature